-- B. Non-voting Members of Presbytery
+B. Non-voting Members of Presbytery

-- 1. Associate Member Teaching Elders
+- 1. Associate Member Teaching Elders - a.

-- a.
 Qualifications

 The Presbytery shall establish a roll of Associate Members.
-A Teaching Elder who is retired or serving in a capacity outside of bounds which may impede or prevent regular and/or required attendance at Presbytery meetings may, upon request, within two years of this change in call be granted the status of Associate Member.
-Those who are retired, serving in a capacity which prevents regular and/or required attendance, or those without a Presbytery approved call for two years will automatically be placed on the Associate Membership roll.
-Presbytery, by 2/3 vote, may exempt a Minister from becoming an Associate Member for one year.
-This exemption may be granted to the minister on an annual basis.
-145 Presbyteries may, by 2/3 vote, receive a retired Minister from another Reformed body as an Associate Member, following the normal process of examination.146 b.
-Rights and Restrictions
+A Teaching Elder who is retired or serving in a capacity outside of bounds that may impede or prevent regular and/or required attendance at Presbytery meetings may, upon request, within two years of this change in call, be granted the status of Associate Member.
+Those who are retired, serving in a capacity that prevents regular and/or required attendance, or those without a Presbytery-approved call for two years will automatically be placed on the Associate Membership roll.
+Presbytery, by a 2/3 vote, may exempt a Minister from becoming an Associate Member for one year.
+This exemption may be granted to the minister on an annual basis.145 Presbyteries may, by 2/3 vote, receive a retired Minister from another

-- 142 G.15-2
+- 142 G.15-2.

-- 143 G.19-3
+- 143 G.19-3.

-- 144 G.19-2B.1
+- 144 G.19-2B.1.